alphanodes/additionals/README.md

 > **_NOTE:_** You can use wiki syntax for your text (use it wisely).
 Make sure the wiki page you link to is accessible for every user.
 The default issue text can be overwritten within the project settings.

+* Show max. files
+  * Activate this option if you want to compress the display in the issue view for many file attachments.
+If no value is entered, the user will be shown the standard view for Redmine files.
+If a value is stored, the "Files" section in the issue view will be collapsed if the value is exceeded.*

 * New issue on user profile
   * Activate this option in case you want to display the symbol link *New issue* on a user's profile page in the top right corner in order to add a new issue for this user directly from it's user profile page.

 * Show *Assign to me* on issue
   * Activate this option if you want to display the symbol link *Assign to me* in the issue overview page of an issue that you are able to assign it directly to yourself without *editing* the issue.
 The link is only shown to users who are also members in the correspondent project.

+* Show issue author with note
+  * Activate this option in order to see the *Author* label in notes of the issue author.

+* Fast edit for description
+  * Activate this option and an *Edit* link will be displayed in the issue view in the "Description" area so that only the description can be edited quickly.

 * Issue status on sidebar
   * Activate this option in case you want to display a list of available issue status options in the right sidebar of the issue view page.
 One click on the option changes the issue status directly without opening the *edit* mode.